KrinsKumar/BeyondNavigation/README.md

 ## What's Next?
-- [x] Build concept demonstration.
+- [ ] Personalized paths for people who need accommodation.
-- [ ] Enhance pathfinding to prioritize accessibility, incorporating features such as ramps and accommodating disability constraints for optimal route planning.
+- [ ] Utilize bluetooth and WiFi to improve position accuracy.
-- [ ] Compete directly with Google Maps.
+- [ ] Utilize the phone’s magnetometer and pedometer to enhance user guidance precision.